block-core/angor-docs/src/content/docs/creating-a-project/creating-a-project.md

 ## Creating a Project

-1. Sign In: Log in to your Angor account.
+1. Sign In: Create a new wallet or recover an existing one on Angor.

 2. Create a New Project:
 ![image info](./images/create-a-project.png)